When Does Preconditioning Help or Hurt Generalization?: Neural Network Experiments

-We use ResNet-20~\cite{he2016deep} for the teacher and the same two-layer student from the label noise experiment.
-To vary the misspecification, we take teacher models with the same initialization but varying amount of pretraining.
-Intuitively, large teacher models that are trained more should be more complex and thus more likely to be outside of functions that a small two-layer student can represent (therefore the problem is more misspecified).
+\paragraph{Misspecification.} We use the same two-layer student from the label noise experiment and a ResNet-20 teacher.
+To vary the misspecification level, we take teacher models with the same initialization but varying amount of pretraining.
+Intuitively, large teacher models that are trained more should be more complex and thus likely to be outside of functions that a small two-layer student can represent (therefore the problem becomes more misspecified).
 Indeed, Figure~\ref{fig:dl_generalization}(b) shows that NGD eventually achieves better generalization as the number of training steps for the teacher increases.
-As a heuristic measure of misspecification, in Figure~\ref{fig:generalization_quant} we report $ \sqrt{\by^\top \bK^{-1}\by / n}$ studied in~\cite{arora2019fine}, in which $\by$ is the label vector and $\bK$ is the student's NTK matrix \cite{jacot2018neural}.
-We observe that the quantity is increasing as more label noise is added or as the teacher is trained longer.
-In Appendix~\ref{sec:additional_result} we provide a non-rigorous interpretation of how this quantity relates to label noise and misspecification.
+In Figure~\ref{fig:yky} of Appendix~\ref{subsec:yky_appendix} we report a heuristic measure of model misspecification that relates to the student's NTK matrix \cite{jacot2018neural}, and confirm that the quantity increases as more label noise is added or as the teacher model is trained longer.

-\paragraph{Misalignment.} We use the same two-layer ReLU net ($60$ neurons) for the student and teacher (thus the setting is intuitively well-specified).
+\paragraph{Misalignment.} We set the student and teacher to be the same two-layer ReLU network.
 We construct the teacher model by perturbing the student's initialization, the direction of which is given by ${\boldF}^{r}$, where $\boldF$ is the student's Fisher (estimated using extra unlabeled data) and $r\!\in\![-1,0]$.
-Intuitively, as $r$ approaches $-1$, the ``important'' parameters of the teacher (i.e.~larger update directions) lie in the small eigendirections of the student's Hessian, and we therefore interpret the problem to be more misaligned, and vice versa.
-While this analogy is rather superficial due to the non-convex nature of neural network optimization, Figure~\ref{fig:dl_generalization}(c) shows that as $r$ becomes smaller (setup is more misaligned), NGD begins to generalize better than GD in terms of stationary risk.
+Intuitively, as $r$ decreases, the important parameters of the teacher (i.e.~larger update directions) becomes misaligned with the student's gradient, and thus learning becomes more ``difficult''.
+While this analogy is rather superficial due to the non-convex nature of neural network optimization, Figure~\ref{fig:dl_generalization}(c) shows that as $r$ becomes smaller (setup is more misaligned), NGD begins to generalize better than GD (in terms of stationary risk).